Sandra-Be/crystal_energy_alfa/README.md

 ## Existing features

+**Allauth features**

+Django allauth provided Login, Register, Password reset, Email confirmation pages etc. Later they were formatted to suit the needs of the website.

+**Base Template**

+Delivery Banner contains information about free delivery and the free delivery threshold.
+It is fixed under main Navigation bar.
+Navigation bar contains links for Home page, All Products (option for user to sort products), Crystals (divided into categories), Gifts (divided into categories) and Reviews page.
+Above these links any user can access Search box, My Account icon for Login and Register options and Shopping bag to view total of purchase under shopping bag icon any time.
+Registered users has ability to view them profile under My Account icon and view Wishlist.
+Admin/superuser has additional extra on top of everything under My Account for Product Management to add new product for website.

 **Home app**

 This app introduces the website.
-It has a navbar at the top that includes logo, search box, links to the users account and their shopping basket.
-For registered users navbar has wishlist app option.
-It has the buttons to let users view and sort products and reviews.
-There is a link in form of button  to a general product app.
+It has a Navigation bar at the top that includes logo, Search box, links for user to Login or Register and their Shopping bag.
+For registered users Navigation bar has Wishlist app option.
+It has links for users to view products and reviews.
+There is a link in form of button "SHOP NOW" to a general Product app.
 Footer is placed on the bottom of the page.

 **Product app**

 This is where all products are displayed.
 Products can be sorted and by name, price, ratting and category.
 Each products image links to a page that shows the individual products details.
+Registered users can view heart icon under each product, that way registered user has option to add product to wishlist.
 For admin/superuser there are links for pages to edit or remove product.
 Footer is placed on the bottom of the page.

 **Reviews app**